dbpedia/webid/README.md

 ### X.509 certificate with WebID in Subject Alternative Name

 The certificate file (.cer) file is created using your private key and a config file.
-Below is a sample config file (copy and paste to `cert_config.cnf`) and addapt each line.
+Below is a sample config file (copy and paste to `cert.conf`) and addapt each line.
 *The most important part is the URI in alt_names*

 ```